How do I troubleshoot failures in n8n (execution search, workflow history, rerun a single node, replay data)?

 Comparison Snapshot:

-How do I rerun a single node or replay data safely in n8n?
+How do I safely rerun a single node or replay data when debugging a failure?

 Expanded Explanation: